stevenmclark/solder_dispenser/README.md

 Both of the products are compatible with another flux we use: TSF-6852 Tacky solder flux (Kester P/N 300203)

 **TPU**
-<li> For the 95A durometer TPU filament we use
+<li> For the 95A durometer TPU filament we use Sain Smart TPU Flexible Filament (Shore Hardness 95A)
-<li> For the 85A durometer TPU filament we use
+<li> For the 85A durometer TPU filament we use NinjaTek NinjaFlex TPU Filament (Shore Hardness 85A)
 </li>